immersive-web/webxr-ar-module/spatial-tracking-explainer.md

 ```

 ### Unbounded Frame of Reference
 A _unbounded_ experience is one in which the user is able to freely move around their physical environment.
 These experiences explicitly require that the user be unbounded in their ability to walk around, and the unbounded frame of reference will adjust its origin as needed to maintain optimal stability for the user, even if the user walks many meters from the origin.
 In doing so, the origin may drift from its original physical location.
+The origin will be initialized at a position near the user's head at the time of creation.
+The exact `x`, `y`, `z`, and orientation values will be initialized based on the conventions of the underlying platform for unbounded experiences.

 Some example use cases:
 * Campus tour